Quadcopter, motion capture system, OpenGL simulation, 3D print, flat screen television

 As a civilization, and as a species, we have crossed the river Rubicon into uncharted territories from which we cannot return.
 These intelligent agents both embodied and disembodied, visible and invisible, physical and virtual, are surveilling, contemplating and evolving among us.
 The tension between the human, the Technological-Other and the alloself will define the 21st century.
 How will these entities reach beyond the limits of symbolization, and how will their emotional, psychological, and spiritual frameworks emerge?

-For more information and previous related works, see Animal New York "Artist Notebook: Sterling Crispin" and Topology of Desire.
+For more information on how this work was made and previous related works, see Animal New York "Artist Notebook: Sterling Crispin" and Topology of Desire.

 Special thanks to Tim Wood, Marcos Novak and everyone at the transLAB.